tisztamo/Junior/doc/web.md

 Remember, you can always refer to your `prompt.yaml` file to modify the task details or attention mechanism.

+At the end of your development, make sure to run `npm run build:doc` to regenerate the web.html document reflecting the latest changes.

 Happy developing with your AI contributor!